streamlit/docs/content/develop/concepts/architecture/caching.md

 ### st.cache_data

 `st.cache_data` is your go-to command for all functions that return data – whether DataFrames, NumPy arrays, str, int, float, or other serializable types.
 It's the right command for almost all use cases!
+Within each user session, an `@st.cache_data`-decorated function returns a _copy_ of the cached return value (if the value is already cached).

 #### Usage